AbdelrhmanAli123/Terraform-Three-Tier-Architecture-AWS/README.md

 ## Overview

 This Terraform project sets up a three-tier infrastructure on a cloud provider.
-The architecture includes a Virtual Private Cloud (VPC), subnets for different tiers, security groups, instances, and other necessary components.
+The architecture includes a Virtual Private Cloud (VPC), subnets for different tiers, security groups, instances, RDS, load balancer, and other necessary components.

 #
 ## Features